faeghe-hajiabadi/ecommerce/README.md

-# ecommerce
+# Ascii Faces

 ====

-This is an ecommerce site, where you can buy all sorts of ascii faces like `(ノ・∀・)ノ` and `¯_(ツ)_/¯`, in a wide variety of font sizes.
+This is an ecommerce App, where you can buy all sorts of ascii faces like `(ノ・∀・)ノ` and `¯_(ツ)_/¯`, in a wide variety of font sizes.
 The homepage should display a list of products for people to browse.

 Features